Alexander Nehamas

 Alexander Nehamas (Αλέξανδρος Νεχαμάς; born 22 March 1946) is a Greek-born American philosopher.
-He is a professor of philosophy and comparative literature and the Edmund N. Carpenter II Class of 1943 Professor in the Humanities at Princeton University, where he has taught since 1990.
-He is a member of the American Academy of Arts & Sciences and Member of the American Philosophical Society (since 2016), the Academy of Athens since 2018.
+He is an emeritus professor of philosophy and comparative literature and the emeritus Edmund N. Carpenter II Class of 1943 Professor in the Humanities at Princeton University, where he has taught since 1990.
+He is a member of the American Academy of Arts & Sciences, the American Philosophical Society (since 2016), and the Academy of Athens since 2018.
 He works on Greek philosophy, aesthetics, Friedrich Nietzsche, Michel Foucault, and literary theory.

 Biography

 Nehamas was born in Athens, Greece in 1946.
-In 1964, he enrolled to Swarthmore College.
-He graduated in 1967 and completed his doctorate (titled Predication and the Theory of Forms in the 'Phaedo) under the direction of Gregory Vlastos at Princeton University in 1971.
+He graduated from Swarthmore College in 1967 and completed his doctorate (titled Predication and the Theory of Forms in the Phaedo) under the direction of Gregory Vlastos at Princeton University in 1971.
 He taught at the University of Pittsburgh and the University of Pennsylvania before joining the Princeton faculty in 1990.